timeplanner/herokuTester/README.md

-== Welcome to Hospital Remote Controller
+== Welcome to shakespearesworld heroku tester